 The presence of forestland in Israel is, in my view, a miracle: little more than a hundred years ago when the first Jewish pioneers started arriving, this land was bare and barren.
 The absence of trees in the Land during that time was pronounced.
 The Turks who then controlled the area taxed land according to the number of trees on it, which was an incentive to remove trees.
 What Jewish pioneers found when they got here was a land of deserts, swamps and diseases.
 The first groups of Jewish settlers who tried to make in the Land failed because hardly anything grew, and many of them died from malaria and yellow fever.

-Those who first came to start working the land (the first Zionist settlers were driven by an agricultural vision) had to first drain vast swampland, and many of them died of malaria and yellow fever.
-But the first Jewish pioneers who arrived with in what is called the First Aliah (the first immigration) refused to give up.
-They dried up the swamps though various methods, including planting huge Eucalyptus tree groves (the Arabs learned to call them Jewish Trees) which require large amounts of water to thrive.
+When the pioneers who eventually established one of the first settlements (Petach Tikvah, or Door of Hope) were surveying the land, one of them famously remarked that there was no birdsong to be heard, something he considered a bad sign.
+But the pioneers of the First Aliah (the first immigration) refused to give up.
+They dried up the swamps though various methods, including planting huge Eucalyptus tree groves (the Arabs started to call them Jewish Trees) which require large amounts of water.